What is an Amazon EC2 Reserved Instance?

 The Reserved Instance doesn't provide a discount until you launch an instance with the required specifications.

-You receive discounts or capacity reservations depending on which RI you choose:
+You receive discounts or capacity reservations depending on the RI that you choose:

 - Regional Reserved Instances provide a pricing discount that helps you save money.
 Regional RIs apply a discount to On-Demand Instances you run in a particular Region.